benhook1013/space-game/README.md

 ## Flutter Tooling

-Run `./setup.sh` after cloning to download the pinned Flutter SDK into `.tooling/flutter` and add it to your `PATH` for the current shell.
-The repository provides wrapper scripts for both Unix-like shells and Windows, which bootstrap this SDK on demand and then delegate to the real `flutter` and `dart`
+Run `./setup.sh` after cloning to download the pinned Flutter SDK into `.tooling/flutter`, install the FVM and Markdown tooling, and add pub global binaries to your `PATH`.
+The repository provides wrapper scripts for both Unix-like shells and Windows, which bootstrap this SDK on demand and then delegate to the real `flutter` and `dart` binaries:
-binaries:

 - Unix shells: `scripts/flutterw`, `scripts/dartw`
 - PowerShell: `scripts\flutterw.ps1`, `scripts\dartw.ps1`